 As you begin your business adventures, you’re going to need a boatload of supplies.
 Whether you’re opening a small cafe or a local hardware shop, you need to invest in the proper tools and equipment to run your company.
 To get an idea of the numerous expenses you’ll need to consider and ways to tackle these costs, keep scrolling!

 - If your town has ten pizza shops, it’s probably not the best to open yet another one.
 Conducting market research to identify consumer’s needs will allow you to find a gap in supply and fill that demand.
 Bring your business to life with market research apps to make your business stand out among the crowd.

 - Technology can be expensive, but it will save you time and money in the long run.
 Finding business software specific to your job can help you streamline operations and keep track of projects.
-For example, equip your HVAC company with plumbing business software by Housecall Pro to consolidate payments and grow your business
+For example, equip your HVAC company with plumbing business software by Housecall Pro or this plumbing software to consolidate payments and grow your business

 - A huge hassle when opening a business is keeping Uncle Sam happy.
 From understanding your finances to keeping your building up to code, opening a business can become expensive.
 You can hire local professionals, often at a cheaper cost, through TaskRabbit to help you take care of legal and accounting work